 - Royals Who Actually Do Something: Ossin's family is very practical.
 They help out with tasks like canning food, send thoughtful and useful gifts, and make time for the people in their kingdom.
 This is in direct contrast with Lissar's parents and kingdom, who continually look down on them for being down-to-earth.

 - Shout-Out: There's a reference to the dragon Maur, from the author's The Hero and the Crown.
 Possibly a Continuity Nod, though there's no other sign that the two books share any continuity.

 - So Beautiful, It's a Curse: Played disturbingly and realistically straight, as the princess's resemblance to her beautiful mother brings her absolutely nothing but grief.

 - The Beautiful Elite: Lissar's entire kingdom seems to be this, being the wealthiest of the seven kingdoms, but her parents are most especially.

 - The High Queen: On the surface, Lissar's mother seemed to be this.
 Under her fancy exterior, though, she's really an incredibly vain and selfish woman who completely neglects her only child.

-- They Just Dont Get It: Her father's courtiers are all too willing to think that Lissar has seduced him.
+- They Just Don't Get It: Her father's courtiers are all too willing to think that Lissar has seduced him, in spite of the fact that she's constantly withdrawn and flinching around him even before his announcement that he intends to marry her, and the fact that she faints when he makes said announcement, and immediately protests the idea when she comes around again.
 This trope, disturbingly, has occurred among readers as well: one reader wrote McKinley an irate letter telling her that she had ruined Lissar's capacity to be a heroine, because fairy tale heroines have to be virgins.

 - Uncanny Family Resemblance: While Lissar is fairly average as a little girl, as she gets older she resembles her mother more and more.
 To the point that her father decides to marry her.